 There are a LOT of old throwing drills in softball that just aren’t very useful.
 Many are ineffective, outdated, or are just plain teaching the wrong things.
 In this article, learn the best four softball throwing drills for any player or team, that you can put to good use immediately.

 Want to get stronger, but don’t have a ton of equipment?
 Want to build a team workout that can be easily done at players’ homes?
 In this article I’ll show you five at-home strength exercises for fastpitch softball players that can be performed pretty much anywhere!

 In this article, you’ll learn a few drills that you can use even if you’re already a hard-throwing player.
 And if you’re a beginner, don’t be afraid of giving them a shot too.
-High level throwing mechanics can be developed over time by any player with dedication and focus to perfecting the details.
+Advanced softball throwing mechanics can be developed over time by any player with dedication and focus to perfecting the details.

 For baseball players, mental training is absolutely critical.
 With so much time between plays, the mind has ample opportunities to wander and hurt a player’s performance.
 The “time gap” in sports is very difficult to manage, as an empty mind allows the best opportunity for fluid action in a game.
 Learn four crucial mental skills training concepts in this article to help manage your mind as a baseball player.

 Softball and baseball players alike can benefit from doing “dry work” at home – mechanical exercises without throwing a ball.
 Classically, the “towel drill” or using a towel in the hand was the common way to perform towel drills.
 Players hold many things in the hand – a whiffle ball, a ball inside a sock, a towel or water bottle.
 My preference as a coach and player was to hold a half-filled water bottle, so in this article I’ll explain how and why to use it.